AT&T to take $130 million charge related to voluntary retirement

 AT&T Inc (T.N) said it expected to take a charge of about $130 million in the current quarter, related to the voluntary retirement of nearly 3,000 employees by March 31.

-The retirements were made under a special offer allowing for lump sum distributions and enhanced payments, the telecom company said in a filing on Tuesday.
+The retirements were made under the terms of a special offer allowing for lumpsum distributions and enhanced payments, the telecom company said in a filing on Tuesday.

-In the first quarter ending March, the No. 2 U.S. wireless company said that the rate of customer defections, or churn, is expected to have been lower over the previous year and the previous quarter.
-Faced with intense competition and promotional activity in the fourth quarter, churn rose to 1.22 percent from a year earlier.

 The U.S. company agreed in November to buy Iusacell, Mexico's third-largest wireless operator, for $1.7 billion to grab a slice of a market with lower cellular penetration than the United States and faster potential growth.

-AT&T also warned of pressure on its margins, saying it expected margins in both its wireless and wireline businesses to be lower.
+AT&T also warned of pressure on its margins in the first quarter ending March, saying it expected margins in both its wireless and wireline businesses to be lower.

 The sale of Connecticut wireline properties, the exiting of some low-margin businesses and non-cash changes in benefit expenses are expected to hurt margins in the wireline business, AT&T said.